collardeau/react-with-state-props/README.md

       console.log(props);
       /*
       {
-        counter: 0
+        todos: {}
         handlers: {
-          setCounter: [Function],
-          incrCounter: [Function],
-          resetCounter: [Function]
+          setTodos: [Function]
         }
       }
       */
-      return <div />; // render whatever you want with the state and handlers you just created!
+      return <div />; // render whatever you want with the state and handler you just created!
     }}
   />
 )

 ```

+You can easily create more handlers out of the box.

 # Props API